Directed by Garry Marshall

 Less of a strength, but pleasing to the quadrants, is the fish-out-of-water comedy of Vivian navigating a world beyond Hollywood Boulevard.
 Some of this is genuinely satisfying—Vivian's revenge on the Rodeo Drive shopgirls who spurned her when she was still dressed like a streetwalker is the kind of thing that makes you want to cheer even though you know how ham-handedly you're being manipulated—and some of this is merely fine.
 A lot of it is embarrassingly broad and miscalculated, to the extent that Vivian routinely comes off less "high school dropout turned to hooking" than "cavewoman recently unthawed from a glacier," unaware of the function of orchestras at the opera or that garnishes are not meant to be consumed.
 They put fucking garnish on the country-fried steaks at Ryan's.
 (I half-wonder if Katzenburg's own insecurity over being something of an uncultured rube—Eisner frequently condescended to him—had something to do with his passion for this film.)
 But it's as bad from the other direction, trotting out a counter-intuitive sketch of a contemporary Angeleno elite who are as easily scandalized as Victorian dowagers.

-Now, this is mostly good (we get to vicariously experience Vivian's wondrous journey through a new world of luxury consumption, even if her new outfits occupy only the two registers, "more expensive prostitute" and "Audrey Hepburn," and given the overt riffing on My Fair Lady and the career that Julia Roberts would soon have, at least the latter seems appropriate).
+Now, this is mostly good (we get to vicariously experience Vivian's wondrous journey through a new world of luxury consumption, even if her new outfits occupy only the two registers, "more expensive prostitute" and "Audrey Hepburn," and given the overt riffing on My Fair Lady and Sabrina and the career that Julia Roberts would soon have, at least the latter seems appropriate).
 So it would be a shame to lose it, because one of the movie's most interesting elements is also the only thing it deigns to pursue subtly.
 Being remotely subtle means it tends to get overshadowed (reading about Pretty Woman, I've never even seen it brought up), but, other than those mean shopgirls, it's striking how uniformly the supporting cast aligns with Vivian, because they're the help, but so is she, and they want her to win.
 Because this is post-modern, they're also us, the audience for every story about girls who sleep in ashes but get their prince in the end.
 This is most forcefully represented by Héctor Elizondo's hotel manager: initially hostile, because it's his job to be hostile to hookers hanging around his hotel, he rapidly reveals himself as the warmest male presence in the film, and the only figure in it (besides, obviously, Roberts and Gere) who ever threatens to be indispensable to it.
 Clearly, Alexander's Rapist George Costanza is not; and I doubt anyone's ever thought Ralph Bellamy's Business Dad was, nor Laura San Giacomo's Other Prostitute.

 None of that even touches on the core of the film, which works better by far than everything else here, to the extent that somewhere inside of Pretty Woman there's a comparatively austere and deeply beautiful film about two fragile humans that never needed to leave the hotel room to have been great.
 It's true that Marshall's directorial effort really does appear to top out at making sure the lens cap is off—he somehow makes a $14 million movie stacked with aspirational wealth look like it cost seven figures (or six), and the majority of the shots and nearly every cut in Pretty Woman is grimly functional at best (Charles Minsky's photography of dimly-lit rooms is at least decent, but the needle drops in this movie named after a song are the most savagely artless soundtrack album fodder)—yet he manages something extraordinary, half by accident.
 Half, because he plainly had rapport with his actors, and they're both essentially perfect: it's no surprise that this was a starmaking turn for Roberts.
 Yet frankly I think Gere gets the better of it.
 Roberts is pure ingenue, but then, crafting a credible combination of innocence, pragmatism, wisdom, bravado, and fear certainly isn't anything to be scoffed at, especially when the screenplay keeps drawing far too much of its comedy from making her a jackass.
 She and Gere alike seem to realize the fundamental truth about Pretty Woman, however: it's not a romantic comedy.
 In their scenes alone together, it's a romance-tinged character drama with people who, sometimes, say dryly funny things.
 And this is the accident part, because Marshall's largely-aimless and unhurried direction, which isn't great at comedy, does wonders for romance, born slowly out of small gestures and small talk.
 This is where Gere becomes first among equals, precisely because Roberts has about three times as many lines and talks about three times as loud, while Gere recedes into the background and takes us with him, with a sensitive, tentative performance as a self-loathing master of the world who knows he's killed most of himself and is confused and scared to feel alive at all.